What exactly are mission trips?

 To check out all of Love Volunteers’ service opportunities, see their site!

-- Support female entrepreneurs through a micro-finance internship in Tanzania (from $2,520 for one week)
+- Support female entrepreneurs through a micro-finance internship in Tanzania (from $3,660 for four weeks)

 For a full overview of Projects Abroad’s programs, click here!